 The KS1 class consists of children in Year 1 and Year 2.
-They are taught by Mrs Entwistle and Mrs Leedham.
+They are taught by Mrs Tomlinson and Mrs Murphy.

-Our day starts, after self-registration, with prayers, a story and finger-gym.
+The day starts, after self-registration, with prayers and a story.
 The children then split into ability groups to have a phonics session using the ‘Letters and Sounds’ scheme.

-In our class we have daily times of quiet and reflection, a time to think and be still.
+In our class, we have daily times of quiet and reflection, a time to think and be still.
 We follow the 'Come and See' project for Catholic Schools.
-The areas are taught in 4 week blocks and include a time to explore, reveal and respond to each area.
-This Autumn term we will be studying the three themes of Domestic Church (Family & Myself), Baptism and Confirmation (Belonging & welcome) and Advent and Christmas (Waiting & Birthdays) each theme will take 4 weeks.
+The areas are taught in 3-4 week blocks and include a time to explore, reveal and respond to each area.

 Phonics and Reading

 Phonics is taught daily (approx 20mins) using ‘Letters and Sounds’, which is a six-phase teaching programme.
 Phase 1, 2 and 3 are generally taught in the EYFS and Phase 4, 5 & 6 in Years 1 & 2.
 Each daily session includes an introduction, a revisit & review, direct teaching then a practice, finishing with an applying of what has been taught and conclusion.
 Within the Letters and Sounds programme the children are taught to sight read and spell high frequency words (HFW).
 These are words commonly seen in texts and learning just 13 of these will enable children to read 25% of any text.
 Learning 100 HFW gives a beginner reader access to 50% of virtually any text, whether a children's book or a newspaper report.
 See the document below and webpage link for more information.

 Children read in guided groups or individually daily.
 Children read appropriate fiction and non-fiction books matched to their phonics phase and age-related book bands.